Learning Whole-Body Humanoid Locomotion via Motion Generation and Motion Tracking: Method

 \subsection{RL Fine-tuning Stage}

 In this stage, we improve the robustness and reliability of the pretrained motion generator and motion tracker, and adapt the full control system for real-time closed-loop deployment on a real humanoid robot.
 Directly combining the pretrained generator and tracker may still suffer from motion artifacts, tracking failures caused by imperfect references, and limited generalization to terrains and target directions beyond those covered by the training dataset.
-Therefore, we introduce an additional fine-tuning stage in which the motion tracker is fine-tuned with RL on more diverse terrains and under varied target direction conditions, while the motion generator is kept frozen.
+Therefore, we introduce an additional fine-tuning stage in which the motion tracker is fine-tuned with the frozen motion generator via RL on more diverse terrains and under varied target direction conditions.

 During this stage, the motion generator produces reference frames conditioned on the past two frames of robot states to form a closed-loop motion prediction process, rather than relying on autoregressive feedback of its own previous predictions.
 To reduce deployment latency under limited onboard computation, we use only 2 denoising steps in the motion generator.
 We also inject additional noise into both the motion generator inference process and the tracker observations to improve robustness against real-world disturbances.